ishantd/postman-largefiles-django/README.md

  - Experiment with **Cache and DB Hardware Configuration** to ensure **maximum performance** of specialised tasks such as aggregation and other types of anlalytical operations.
  - Write **Unit Tests**  to ensure **reliability**
  - Research and Use specialised languages  and frameworks for these specific tasks.
+ - Make Docker build times faster by using more specialized and optimized images for each specific task.

 ## Architecture Diagram